-Job Description: The Associate Director of Institutional Giving will be responsible for building a portfolio of private foundation, corporate foundation and government agency funders to support World Science Festival’s (WSF) near and long-term growth.
+Job Description: The Associate Director of Institutional Giving will be responsible for building and sustaining a portfolio of private foundation, corporate foundation and government agency funders to support World Science Festival’s (WSF) near and long-term growth.
 This position reports to the Director of Development.

 - Design, implement, and manage a fundraising portfolio focused on expanding and enhancing foundation, corporate foundation and government agency relationships and financial support.
 Responsibilities include identification of foundation, corporate foundation and government prospects, development of fundraising strategies, and preparation of proposals, applications, reports, budgets, correspondence, and other written and financial materials.

 - Through active and ongoing research into institutional sources of funding, identify emerging philanthropic trends and areas of common interest between institutional donors/prospects and WSF.

 - Represent WSF, along with the Director of Development, as the institutional contact for the organization.

 - Identify, solicit and cultivate major philanthropic commitments from foundations, corporations and governmental agencies to support the mission and goals of WSF.

 - Partner with the other Development staff, Finance, Education and Programming Departments on the writing of education and media proposals targeted for institutional sources of funding.

 - Develop competitive proposals, including letters of inquiry and full grant applications for WSF programmatic goals and initiatives.

 - Develop and maintain a high-quality stewardship process for active institutional prospects and donors.